Guide to building a Real-time Notification System in React

 Unlike mobile push, which is universally accepted as a way of life at this point, web push, in the same manner, is not.
 The support for this type of web push is low, meaning it’s only effective if your customers happen to be using the various browsers and devices that support it.

 Safari is only partially supported with the Notifications API and not supported at all by the Push API.
 A custom solution that needs to target Safari users will require a secondary custom solution that integrates Apple’s own method.
+For sending push notifications to iOS devices, the Apple Push Notification Service (APNs) is required.
+Integrating with APNs ensures compatibility with Apple hardware and allows notifications to reach users on iOS devices.

 A growing Notification system